 Similarly, there are also beliefs that the MTM accounting technique might have a hand in triggering the 2008 financial crisis.
 When the housing costs were on the rise, banks also increased the value of their MBS (mortgage-backed securities).
 To strike a balance between the assets and liabilities, the banks then raised their number of loans to the borrowers.

-So, when the real estate prices were dropping, banks (following MTM valuation) had to reduce the values in their books as well.
+So, when the real estate prices were dropping, banks (following MTM valuation) also had to reduce the values in their books.
 This led to an imbalance in their balance sheet, triggering their collapse.
 To limit the crisis, the U.S. FASB (Financial Accounting Standards Board) eased the requirement of the MTM.

 More Uses of Mark to Market